 Some of the statements made in this Annual Report on Form 10-K constitute forward-looking statements within the meaning of the federal securities laws.
 Such forward-looking statements include, but are not limited to, statements regarding our management's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, such as statements about our future financial performance, including any underlying assumptions, are forward-looking statements.
-The words "anticipate," "believe," "continue," "could," "estimate," "expect," "future," "goal," "intend," "likely," "may," "might," "plan," "possible," "potential," "predict," "project," "seek," "should," "would," "will," "approximately," "shall" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+The words "anticipate," "believe," "continue," "could," "estimate," "expect," "future," "goal," "intend," "likely," "may," "might," "plan," "possible," "potential," "predict," "project," "seek," "should," "wull," "will," "approximately," "shall" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
 Forward-looking statements contained in this Annual Report on Form 10-K include, but are not limited to, statements about:

-- negative economic and political conditions that adversely affect the general economy, consumer confidence and consumer and commercial spending habits, which may, among other things, negatively impact our business, financial condition and results of operations; - the impact of the COVID-19 pandemic and its continuing effects on the economic and business environment in which we operate; - competition in the payment processing industry; - the use of distribution partners; - any unauthorized disclosures of merchant or cardholder data, whether through breach of our computer systems, computer viruses or otherwise; - · any breakdowns in our processing systems; - government regulation, including regulation of consumer information; - the use of third-party vendors; - any changes in card association and debit network fees or products; - any failure to comply with the rules established by payment networks or standards established by third-party processors; - any proposed acquisitions or dispositions or any risks associated with completed acquisitions or dispositions; and - other risks and uncertainties set forth in the "Item 1A Risk Factors" section of this Annual Report on Form 10-K.
+- negative economic and political conditions that adversely affect the general economy, consumer confidence and consumer and commercial spending habits, which may, among other things, negatively impact our business, financial condition and results of operations; - competition in the payment processing industry; - the use of distribution partners; - any unauthorized disclosures of merchant or cardholder data, whether through breach of our computer systems, computer viruses or otherwise; - any breakdowns in our processing systems; - government regulation, including regulation of consumer information; - the use of third-party vendors; - any changes in card association and debit network fees or products; - any failure to comply with the rules established by payment networks or standards established by third-party processors; - any proposed acquisitions or dispositions or any risks associated with completed acquisitions or dispositions; and - other risks and uncertainties set forth in the "Item 1A Risk Factors" section of this Annual Report on Form 10-K.